vlasky/pdf-reader-mcp/memory-bank/activeContext.md

 - Refactored handlers to follow the `ToolDefinition` export pattern found in `filesystem-mcp` (instead of using `defineHandler`).
 - Integrated the new tool definitions into `src/handlers/index.ts`.
-- Updated `README.md` to reflect the PDF Reader functionality and tools.
+- Updated `README.md` to reflect the PDF Reader functionality and tools (initially local path only).
+- Removed unused filesystem handlers (e.g., listFiles, editFile) from `src/handlers/index.ts` and deleted corresponding `.ts` files.
+- **Added URL support:** Modified all PDF handlers and Zod schemas to accept either a local `path` or a remote `url`.
+Updated `README.md` again.
 - Updated Memory Bank files (`techContext.md`, `systemPatterns.md`,
   `projectbrief.md`, `productContext.md`) with initial PDF Reader context.
 - Removed unused filesystem handlers (e.g., listFiles, editFile) from